Conservation Law Foundation

-Conservation Law Foundation (CLF) is an environmental advocacy organization based in New England.
+Conservation Law Foundation (CLF) is an environmental advocacy organization based in New England, United States.
 Since 1966, CLF's mission has been to advocate for New England's environment and its communities.
 CLF's advocacy work takes place across five integrated program areas: Clean Energy & Climate Change, Clean Air & Water, Healthy Oceans, People & Justice, and Healthy Communities.
-CLF uses the law, science, and the market to create solutions that preserve natural resources, build healthy communities, and sustain a vibrant economy.
-CLF works to promote renewable energy and fight air and water pollution; build sustainable fishing communities and protect marine habitat; promote public transit and defend public health; achieve environmental justice; and sustain a vibrant, equitable economy.
+CLF's mission statement is to "use the law, science, and the market to create solutions that preserve natural resources, build healthy communities, and sustain a vibrant economy."
+CLF focuses on promoting renewable energy and fight air and water pollution; building sustainable fishing communities and protect marine habitat; promoting public transit and defend public health; achieving environmental justice; and sustaining a vibrant, equitable economy.

-Conservation Law Foundation is a nonprofit, member-supported organization with offices in Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
+Conservation Law Foundation is a nonprofit, member-supported organization with offices in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.

 Structure and goals

-With offices in nearly every New England state (Connecticut being the only exception), CLF works to solve the most significant environmental problems that threaten New England.
-CLF’s strategies of advocacy concentrate on areas of law, public policy, economics, and science.
+With offices in every New England state, CLF works to solve environmental problems that impact the region's communities.
+CLF’s strategies of advocacy concentrate on areas of law, public policy, and science.
 CLF both defends environmental policy through litigation and petitions and creates it through legislative and regulatory advocacy.

 As a result, CLF works to bring local environmental concerns to the attention of legislators and policymakers, and serve as a resource for communicating these concerns throughout the region.